Privacy First: How Modern AI Keyboards Protect Your Data on Mobile

 • Immunity from changes in company privacy policies

 How does it actually work?
-Modern smartphones have specialized hardware like Neural Processing Units (NPUs) designed specifically for AI tasks.
-AI keyboards leverage these chips to run sophisticated language models efficiently without draining your battery or slowing performance.
+Modern smartphones in 2026 come equipped with increasingly powerful Neural Processing Units (NPUs) designed specifically for AI tasks.
+The latest chips from Apple, Qualcomm, and Google can run language models with billions of parameters efficiently without draining your battery or slowing performance.
+This is a massive leap from just a few years ago.

 What's really cool is how these local models keep getting better.
 Early on-device models were pretty basic - maybe handling simple word prediction but nothing fancy.
-Today's models can perform complex tasks like grammar correction, tone analysis, and even limited content generation, all without sending your text anywhere.
+Today's models can perform complex tasks like advanced grammar correction, tone analysis, multilingual translation, and even sophisticated content generation, all without sending your text anywhere.
+In fact, many 2026 flagship phones can run small language models comparable to GPT-3 entirely on-device.

 Encryption and Secure Cloud Processing